Avocado Egg Salad recipe with only four ingredients for a quick, nutritious, satisfying, easy, and budget-friendly lunch, breakfast, or snack.

 The is best enjoyed within a few hours after preparing since the avocado turns a brownish color, so I don't recommend making the avocado egg salad until right before serving.

-To make this ahead of time, I recommend hard boiling and peeling the eggs in advance.
-Keep in the fridge until you're ready to chop the eggs, mash the avocados, and make this salad.
+To prepare ahead of time, hard-boil and peel the eggs in advance.
+Keep them in the fridge until you're ready to chop the eggs, mash the avocados, and make this salad.

 Keep this covered tightly in the fridge; I don't recommend freezing egg salad.
 It's best if you can cover it where no air touches the salad to keep it from turning brown.

 Frequently Asked Questions

-No, you cannot freeze this avocado egg salad because it turns into a weird consistency when it defrosts.
+No, you cannot freeze this avocado egg salad because the eggs have a weird consistency when it defrosts.

 I like serving this egg salad on toast or English muffins, and it's also delicious in lettuce wraps or straight from the bowl.
 Add a carbohydrate to make this a complete, filling meal.